 The Prize intends to award a work of particular excellence in the domain of the Philosophy of Science, whether regarding general epistemological problems or particular scientific areas.
-The 2015 prize was awarded to Michael Friedman, Director of the Patrick Suppes Center for the History and Philosophy of Science, and Professor of Philosophy at Stanford University.
+The 2017 prize was awarded to Emily Rolfe Grosholz, Professor of Philosophy, African American Studies and English, and a member of the Center for Fundamental Theory / Institute for Gravitation and the Cosmos at the Pennsylvania State University.

 The Prize was launched as a joint initiative of the Portuguese government, represented by the FCT, Portuguese Foundation for Science and Technology, and FCG, the Calouste Gulbenkian Foundation.

 The Fernando Gil International Prize, initially awarded annually (2010 and 2011), is now awarded every two years, in Lisbon.

 The amount to be paid to the laureate will be 75.000,00 € (seventy-five thousand euros).

 The call for nominations opens on 24 September to 15 February 2019.
 Self-nominations will not be accepted.

 Only original and recent works of a single author, from any nationality or professional affiliation, published during the five previous years will be taken into consideration (2014-2018).

 Nominations to the Fernando Gil International Prize for Philosophy of Science should be sent to firstname.lastname@example.org.

 Nominations should include the following elements: